Gerjan77/EvaCoin/doc/build-unix.md

 ====================

-Building prerequisites of notEvilDime v1.0.0 on Ubuntu 12.04
+Building prerequisites of EvaCoin v1.0.0 on Ubuntu 12.04
 ---------------------
 prerequisites used in this release: